How to Make Fire Cider

 Every ingredient in Fire Cider is food.
 There are no drugs here.

-If you can’t find one of the ingredients you can leave it out or get some from the grocery store.
+If you can’t find one of the ingredients you can leave it out or get some from the grocery store, dried spices can be substituted for fresh and fresh for dried depending on what you have available.
 If you are wondering what action each of the ingredients has in the blend, just nibble some of each ingredient and see how your own body reacts.
 Every person has a different constitution.
 Some people are warm and some are cold.
 Some people are moist and some are dry.
+All of these herbs can be immune-boosting and many are good against inflammation and full of antioxidants.

 How you respond when you bite a piece of raw horseradish or raw onion may be different than how your friend reacts.
 Keep this in mind as you formulate your own personal fire cider blend.
 If you tend to be on the cold side, add more of the warming ginger and turmeric to the blend.
 If you tend to be hot, the vinegar in this mixture is cooling by itself.
 Other cooling herbs for immune building are echinacea and elderberry.